 Microelectronics manufacturing uses diverse raw materials, chemicals, and processes.
 As part of the production finishing process, chemistries diluted with deionized water (DI) are used to remove particles, residues, metallic impurities, and organic contamination from the sensitive components in rinsing baths.
-While assuring quality and longevity for the manufactured components, this rinse requires wastewater treatment to address the dissolved metals removal for asset recovery and compliance regulations placed on the facility.
+While assuring quality and longevity for the manufactured components, this rinse requires wastewater treatment to address the dissolved metals removal for asset recovery and discharge compliance regulations placed on the facility.
 Silver metal found in the rinse water was targeted for treatment and disposal according to EPA and local regulatory guidelines.
 Recovery of the silver is highly desirable due to its value.
 Ion-exchange (IX) was the traditional treatment method, which required heavy amounts of processing and media/vessel changeouts to capture the silver asset.

 A large printed circuit board (PCB) manufacturer produces silver-laden wastewater from rinse baths, also called drag-out baths.
 The site was using ion-exchange to remove the silver to meet NPDES permit limits and selling the saturated resins to a smelter to reclaim only 55% of the silver value, or $449/kg.
 Production for the plant was forecasted to increase, which translated to an increase in resin change out frequency and associated costs.